Skills for Success (Essential Skills) Summary

 Writing

 Sprinkler fitters write brief text entries in logbooks and in forms.
 They may write maintenance, repair and safe work procedures.
-Sprinkler fitters write emails to supervisors and co-workers about ongoing work, and suppliers about equipment specifications.
-They also write incident reports and update drawings as required.
+Sprinkler fitters write emails to clients, supervisors, co-workers and suppliers.
+They also make entries in apprentices logbooks for the apprenticeship program, write incident reports and update drawings.

 Oral Communication

-Sprinkler fitters talk to suppliers, engineers, contractors, co-workers, supervisors, other tradespersons and clients and members of the public about equipment specifications, access, orders, and delivery and service times.
-They discuss work orders, equipment malfunctions and job task coordination with co-workers.
+Sprinkler fitters talk to suppliers, engineers, contractors, co-workers, supervisors, other tradespeople, clients and members of the public about equipment specifications, access, orders, and delivery and service times.
+They discuss work orders, equipment troubleshooting and job task coordination with co-workers and other tradespeople.
 They also discuss safety, productivity, and procedural and policy changes at meetings with co-workers, supervisors, engineers and clients.

 Numeracy

-Sprinkler fitters measure various physical properties of equipment.
-Calculations are required in multiple aspects of the sprinkler fitter trade, such as pneumatic, mechanical, structural and hydraulic systems.
-They calculate distances, totals, maximums, minimums, tolerances, fits and quantities required.
-They may calculate loads, capacities, speeds, velocities, flows and dimensions for mechanical components and systems.
+Sprinkler fitters measure various physical properties.
+Calculations are required in multiple aspects of the sprinkler fitter trade, such as pneumatic, hydraulic, mechanical and structural systems.
+They calculate distances, totals, maximums, minimums, tolerances, clearances and quantities required.
+They may calculate loads, weight, volume, capacities, speeds, velocities, flows and dimensions for mechanical components and systems.
 They perform calculations in order to adjust, level and align equipment according to specifications, and for diagnosing process variables.
 Sprinkler fitters assess weights and distances appropriate for rigging, hoisting, lifting and moving equipment.

 Thinking

 Thinking skills are critical to the sprinkler fitter trade.
-They need the ability to adapt on a day to-day basis to site conditions, design, fabrication and installation issues, safety concerns, performance and productivity goals.
+They need the ability to adapt on a day-to-day basis to site conditions, design, fabrication and installation issues, safety concerns, performance and productivity goals.
 They may assess the feasibility of designs for small modifications to fire protection systems, ensuring that designs meet technical specifications, performance requirements and jurisdictional regulations.
-Sprinkler fitters also troubleshoot fire protection systems to determine service requirements.
+Sprinkler fitters also troubleshoot fire protection systems.

 Digital Technology